Baking Diary – Log 11 – 19.05.2012

 Here is the review of my croissant chronicle through 6 typical cases, including common mistakes, tips to avoid and lessons learned.

 Yesterday was a rainy summer day, again, in Finland.
 I was bored, so I, as usual, rushed into the kitchen with another ambitious project.
-I intended to make some croissants for Bear and me.
+I intended to make some croissants for.
 At the end of the laminating process, a question suddenly popped up in my mind.

 “What else I can do with this hard-worked dough I’ve made?
 All the pain and time and efforts, just for some crescent pastries?”